 Building a diverse workforce

-The Department of Mines and Petroleum (DMP) is committed to having a diverse workforce with the skills, knowledge and perspectives that are reflective of the community we serve.
-DMP believes it is vitally important to have Aboriginal and Torres Strait Islander people represented within our workforce.
-DMP strongly encourages Aboriginal and Torres Strait Islander people to apply for employment opportunities within DMP in areas specific to Aboriginal development as well as non-specific positions.
+The Department of Mines, Industry Regulation and Safety (DMIRS) is committed to having a diverse workforce with the skills, knowledge and perspectives that are reflective of the community we serve.
+DMIRS believes it is vitally important to have Aboriginal and Torres Strait Islander people represented within our workforce.
+DMIRS strongly encourages Aboriginal and Torres Strait Islander people to apply for employment opportunities within DMIRS in areas specific to Aboriginal development as well as non-specific positions.

 Aboriginal Employment Strategy